kk-spartans/scholars-cup/08 - Reliving It Up/02 - Reincarnation stories and why they resonate today.md

  - Twists of villainess
  - Satisfaction of “look who’s winning now”

 It’s popular because modern life is just flat.
 A lot of people are tired, lonely, and in endless cycles of school-home-sleep.
-This is a fantasy where you can literally *die*
+This is a fantasy where you can literally *die* out of that grind and wake up somewhere exciting.

+This could define